fewieden/MMM-Modal/README.md

     module: 'MMM-Modal',
     position: 'fullscreen_above',
     config: {
-        // all your config options which are different than their default values }
+        // all your config options, which are different than their default values }
 }
 ```